yoga sequence

 • Exhale slowly, making a humming sound like a bee.

 • Nadi Shodhana Pranayama (Alternate Nostril Breathing): This balancing breath involves alternating inhalation and exhalation between the left and right nostrils, often with breath retention.
 There are several variations, including Anulom Vilom.
-Nadi Shodhana Pranayama benefits include:
+Nadi Shodhana benefits of Pranayama include:

 • Improved oxygen supply.